jenkins-x-plugins/jx-project/docs/cmd/project_quickstart.md

       --disable-updatebot              disable updatebot-maven-plugin from attempting to fix/update the maven pom.xml --docker-registry-org string     The name of the docker registry organisation to use.
 If not specified then the Git provider organisation will be used
-      --dry-run                        Performs local changes to the repo but skips the import into Jenkins X --external-jenkins-url string    The jenkins url that an external git provider needs to use -f, --filter string                  The text filter
+      --dry-run                        Performs local changes to the repo but skips the import into Jenkins X -f, --filter string                  The text filter
-      --framework string               The framework to filter on --git-api-token string           The Git API token to use for creating new Git repositories.
+      --framework string               The framework to filter on --git-host string                The Git server host if not using GitHub when pushing created project --git-kind string                the kind of git server to connect to --git-provider-url string        Deprecated: please use --git-server
+      --git-server string              the git server URL to create the scm client --git-token string               the git token used to operate on the git repository.
 If not specified it's loaded from the git credentials file
-      --git-host string                The Git server host if not using GitHub when pushing created project --git-provider-kind string       Kind of Git server.
-If not specified, kind of server will be autodetected from Git provider URL.
-Possible values: bitbucketcloud, bitbucketserver, gitea, gitlab, github, fakegit
-      --git-provider-url string        The Git server URL to create new Git repositories inside --git-public                     Create new Git repositories as public --git-username string            The Git username to use for creating new Git repositories.
-If not specified it's loaded from the git credentials file
-  -h, --help                           help for quickstart
+      --git-user string                the git username used to operate on the git repository -h, --help                           help for quickstart
       --hpa                            should we enable the Horizontal Pod Autoscaler for this application.
       --import-commit-message string   Specifies the initial commit message used when importing the project